 The proposal was reviewed by John Droz Jr., a senior fellow at ATI, for discussion at the Washington meeting, which he also organised.
 ATI's executive director, Tom Tanton, told the Guardian that Droz had acted alone on the memo, although he remains a fellow at ATI.
 Droz is a longtime opponent of wind farms, arguing that the technology has not yet been proven and that wind technology should not receive government support.
 He claims 10,000 subscribers to his anti-wind-power email newsletter.
 In a telephone interview, Droz said the Washington strategy session was his own initiative, and that neither he nor any of the participants had been paid for attending the session.

-2011 Colorado lawsuit over Renewable Energy Standard mandate
+2011 Colorado Lawsuit Over Renewable Energy Standard Mandate

-On April 4, 2011, ATI, the American Tradition Partnership and plaintiff Rod Lueck sued the State of Colorado and several officials over the constitutionality of the state’s Renewable Energy Standard mandate.
+On April 4, 2011, then-ATI, the American Tradition Partnership and plaintiff Rod Lueck sued the State of Colorado and several officials over the constitutionality of the state’s Renewable Energy Standard mandate.
 The RES requires the state’s major utilities (mainly Xcel Energy) to obtain 30 percent of their power generation from renewable sources by the year 2020.

 The group also released a 2011 report with Beacon Hill Institute in favor of repealing Ohio's Alternative Energy Portfolio Standard, arguing that renewable energy would drive up electricity costs and hurt the state economy.
 The repeal did not move forward.

-2011 Michael Mann e-mails
+2011 Michael Mann E-mails

 But on November 2, 2011, a Virginia county circuit judge issued a procedural ruling that was "a huge setback for ATI":